JohnSnowLabs/langtest/README.md

 We welcome all sorts of contributions:

-- ideas
+- Ideas
-- feedback
+- Feedback
-- documentation
+- Documentation
-- bug reports
+- Bug reports
-- development and testing
+- Development and testing

 Feel free to clone the repo and submit your pull-requests!
 Or directly create issues in this repo.